DreamRevolver/drybrain/readme.md.txt

 First test of new git repository
-Sevond string in this file
+Second string in this file